Apply Now

 Notification

-Students will be sent written notification if their status changes as a result of the SAP evaluation.
+Students will be mailed written notification if their status changes as a result of the SAP evaluation.

 A veteran and/or eligible person must make satisfactory progress toward an approved educational objective leading to employment.
 Veteran and/or eligible person Standard of Progress will be determined utilizing the Satisfactory Academic Progress policy as listed in the college catalog consisting of overall grade point average, pace, program length, maximum time for completion, attendance and/or conduct.